-4.9 National Objectives
+National Objectives

-All CDBG-DR and CDBG-MIT funded activities must be eligible under the Housing and Community Development Act of 1974 and must meet a National Objective.
+All CDBG-MIT funded activities must be eligible under the Housing and Community Development Act of 1974 and must meet a National Objective.
 The National Objective is not considered met until project funds have been expended and final monitoring documentation is complete.
 Please note, the National Objective, "aid in the prevention or elimination of slums or blight", may not be used without prior approval from HUD.
 This national objective generally is not appropriate in the context of mitigation activities.
-Eligible National Objectives for CDBG-DR and CDBG-MIT activities are listed below:
+Eligible National Objectives for the CDBG-MIT Program are listed below: